lino-framework/cg/docs/directives/lino.rst

     Every :term:`Lino site` has a web :term:`front end` under a domain or subdomain name, a set of local settings and configuration files, and usually its own database.
-Several sites can share a same database in order to provide different front ends.
+Multiple sites can share a same database in order to provide different front ends.

   demo site